Supporting a Cure for Brain Cancer

 At Pacific Brain Tumor Center we approach this from a very human and personal point of view.
 What can we do for each patient who comes in to see us?
 How can we prolong life – help cure – this patient?
 We continue to provide the highest levels of neurosurgical and neuro-oncological treatments to our patients.
 Each kind of brain cancer is distinct and as a disease collective, cancer cannot be viewed as a single entity therefore neither can the cure.

-Santosh Kesari, MD, PhD, chair of the Department of Translational Neurosciences and Neurotherapeutics at John Wayne Cancer Institute and Pacific Neuroscience Institute at Providence Saint John’s Health Center constantly evolves, incorporating practice-changing treatments into the options he offers to patients with brain cancer.
+Santosh Kesari, MD, PhD, chair of the Department of Translational Neurosciences and Neurotherapeutics at Saint John’s Cancer Institute and Pacific Neuroscience Institute at Providence Saint John’s Health Center constantly evolves, incorporating practice-changing treatments into the options he offers to patients with brain cancer.

 Thinking out of the box has generated therapies such as Voyager (from Nativis) and Optune (from Novacure) that use tumor treating low-intensity alternating electrical fields to disrupt cancer cell growth, which now have wider applications for patients newly diagnosed with glioblastoma multiforme (GBM) – a deadly disease with a prognosis of only about 14 months.